SHAO-SKA/user-guide/docs/login/login-inter.rst

 .. danger::

    Regarding user password, the administrator sends a random password to the user.
-For user access security, the account must be modified immediately after开通.
+For user access security, the account must be modified immediately after opening.
    Please visit the following website to modify the password in the web page: https://chinasrcyun.shao.ac.cn:7443

 There are two ways to log in to cnSRC: web login and command line login.